corndogtenshi/BlockBreaker/README.md

 # BlockBreaker
 ## About:
 Block Breaker is a basic breakout clone created in Unity 3D.
-It originated from a now deprecated version of Udemy's [Complete C# Unity Game Developer 2D](https://www.udemy.com/course/unitycourse/) course.
+I originally created it by following along with a now deprecated version of Udemy's [Complete C# Unity Game Developer 2D](https://www.udemy.com/course/unitycourse/) course.

 I have tweaked the physics, created my own levels, and created my own graphics to add on to the initial project.